leevironty/thesis/README.md

 ## Additional ideas
 - If we could have the model predict a distribution instead of a point value, maybe we could then sample those distributions and try multiple predictions for the weights.
 Maybe this could help, as the good solutions may look very different.
     - We need to sample the distributions jointly, could this be tricky?
 Depends on the used model?
+- Could we just generate the training network graphs randomly?
+Could this bring more variation and thus better generalization?